Paul Dougherty (artist): European travel and early career

-In order to advance his studies, Dougherty and his younger brother, the stage actor Walter Hampden Dougherty (1879–1955), left on an extended trip to Europe.
-On this sojurn, he sketched and painted throughout the continent and studied the Old Masters in museums in order to educate himself.
+To advance his studies, Dougherty and his younger brother, the stage actor Walter Hampden Dougherty (1879–1955), left on an extended trip to Europe.
+On this sojurn, he sketched and painted throughout the continent and studied the Old Masters in museums to educate himself.
 Munich, Venice, Paris and Florence were all stops on the Dougherty brother's European tour.
 In 1901 Dougherty sent a landscape painting home for the annual exhibit of the National Academy of Design and he showed his landscapes with the Academy for the next several years.
 In Paris he met a young Swedish music student named Antje Berthe Lund and they were married in 1902.
 The Doughertys returned to America and the artist opened a home and studio in Nutley, New Jersey, where their daughter Lisa was born.
 Tragically, Antje Dougherty died of appendicitis just weeks later.
 Soon after returning to the United States, Dougherty began to work on Monhegan Island, Maine, an area which was already a famous summer place for painters.
 In Maine, the young painter began to build his first significant body of the marine paintings he would become known for and the dramatic views of the Island offered him a host of subjects.
 He joined the Society of American Artists in 1904, a group of younger painters who had broken away from the National Academy years before because it was then dominated by the aging members of the Hudson River School.
 When the Society merged with the National Academy in 1905, Dougherty automatically became an Associate Member.
 In 1907 he had his first exhibition at the William Macbeth's Macbeth Gallery in New York City.
 Irish born William Macbeth (1851–1917) was the first dealer to only represent American artists and he opened his first gallery in 1892.
 Macbeth and Dougherty forged a lasting friendship and the young painter began a long series of successful exhibitions in the 5th Avenue Gallery.